Shahabr99/Omnifood/README.md

 Are you tired of cooking?
 Try Omnifood.

-Omnifood is a prohject of a UDEMY.com course called "Build Responsive Real-World Websites with HTML and CSS Certificate".
+Omnifood is a project of a UDEMY.com course called "Build Responsive Real-World Websites with HTML and CSS Certificate".

-It is only made using HTML, and CSS.
+It is only made using HTML and CSS.
 A super fun project that teaches you a lot!🧑‍🎓

 <br><br>